codyorr4-roblox/Osier-Framework/README.md

 * Player Data is replicated automatically to the client.
 * SessionLocking is implemented and data cannot be overriden with old data and exploiters can't duplicate data. **[unfinished]**
 * Lanky doesn't use a network request everytime you want to get/update a value from datastores. (because it caches the players data)
-* Easily reset data, add data or remove data using a reconcile method.
+* Reset data, add data or remove data.
+(Default data and players data will be reconciled upon joining)
-* Easily add CORE leaderstats that automatically update when you update players data.
-* Easily add CUSTOM leaderboards that automatically update when you update players data. **[unfinished]**
+* Easily add CORE leaderstats and CUSTOM leaderboards that automatically update when you change players data.

 ## Remotes
 * Remotes are way more convenient to use and have a faster workflow.